Suspended License in Long Beach

 hit and run, using a vehicle for lewd acts or prostitution within 1,000 feet of a

-and recklessly fleeing a police officer.
+fleeing a police officer.

 If your driver's license has been suspended, you cannot legally drive